Skip to content

 Return to Australia

-Ross won three Sydney six-day races in the 1920s – 1922 with George Hammond, 1926 with George Dempsey, and 1928 with Jack Fitzgerald.
+Ross won three Sydney six-day races in the 1920s – 1922 with Les Hammond, 1926 with George Dempsey, and 1927 with Jack Fitzgerald.

-During the 1927 season Ross established a new record of 7 hours 2 minutes 5 seconds for the 128 mile (206 km) Bathurst to Sydney race.
+During the 1927 season Ross established a new record of 7 hours 2 minutes 5 seconds for the 128-mile (206 km) Bathurst to Sydney race.
 He also added another six-day race to his tally, this time partnering with the famous sprinter Jack Fitzgerald.

 Ross not only achieved the fastest time on three occasions in this prestigious race, but had a first and two seconds to his credit.